Why People Consider Act-On Alternatives

 - Brevo: $25-65/month for email + SMS

-- Sequenzy: $19/month for SaaS email
+- Sequenzy: $49/month for SaaS email with AI

 The Contract Lock-In

 Act-On requires annual contracts with auto-renewal clauses.
 They won't notify you before auto-renewal, automatically locking you into another year.
 This lack of transparency frustrates many users.
+Compare this with platforms like ActiveCampaign or Sequenzy that offer monthly billing.

 The Complexity Problem

 Full B2B marketing automation with lead scoring, ABM, website tracking, sales enablement, and more.
 If you mainly send emails and basic automation, you're managing unused complexity.
+Sometimes simpler email campaigns are all you need.

 The Sales-Driven Process